 Annika Bosma

 Though I grew up and went to high school in Seattle, Washington, I’ve always had my fair share of Michigan roots.
 They drew me back for four years of study in Calvin University’s Education program, and to a wonderful Dutch boy from Hudsonville.
-I became Mrs. Bosma this summer, and both the students and I are still adjusting to the change.
+My husband and I now live in Wyoming with our cat.
 I’ve worked and volunteered with students over the better part of my life, experiencing classrooms with students aged four months to 18 years.
-When I’m at home I love to bake and crochet and try out new crafts.
+When I’m at home I love to bake and quilt and try out new crafts.
 However, when it comes to history I’ve always enjoyed learning more about the world and its story.
 I believe that the study of history teaches vital critical thinking and reasoning skills.
 Moreover, it puts students in the shoes of millions of others, offering constant growth opportunities.

 Julia Hoekwater